perfo-leskoz/junior-frontend-recruitment-task/README.md

 * User should be able to search album contain specific word

-* User should be able to rate album (vote don't have to be store, we only want to see how it will be visible for user)
+* User should be able to rate album (vote don't have to be saved, we only want to see how it will be visible for user)

 ---